First meeting with the international advisory board

 In recent years, plurilingual education has been subject to growing interest within educational research.
-The so-called pluralistic approach is based on minority and majority students’ language resources and seeks to build bridges between languages (Danish, foreign languages, first languages, other languages) in order to enhance all learners’ communicative competence and language awareness (LA).
+The so-called pluralistic approach is based on students’ language resources and seeks to build bridges between languages (Danish, foreign languages, first languages, other languages) in order to enhance all learners’ communicative competence and language awareness (LA).
+From our perspective, all foreign language learners are plurilingual, and minority students are defined as having, in addition, other first languages than the majority language.

 Despite the extensive use of the LA concept since 1984, a systematic empirical research on minority and majority learners' development of LA through plurilingual education across educational levels is still lacking in order to further theoretically develop the field of study.
 Based on curriculum analysis (macro level) and focused linguistic ethnography (nano level), the project investigates how minority and majority students develop LA in the context of plurilingual education in primary and lower secondary language education and in the course Almen Sprogforståelse in upper secondary education.